 When Patti Reiss asked her father Julian if he would take her to Santa's Workshop he did what all parents do - he avoided the question.
 At least that is what I think he did.
 But he was also inspired; imagine being able to say yes.
-With the help of North Country natives Arto Monaco and Harold Fortune, Reiss developed the precurser to the modern day theme park and since its opening, parents have been able to bring their children to an entire world of make-believe.
-It's a theme park geared towards old-timey, child-friendly fun with nursery rhyme characters and performers, pint-sized rides (most rides are tailored to little ones 48" and smaller) and is the residence of the jolly big man himself.
-It's imbued with the spirit of nostalgia and imagination; instead of bigger, faster, flashier, Santa's Workshop encourages children and parents alike to believe in laughter, peace, joy and goodwill and those of us who are young at heart are encouraged to "remember when".
+With the help of North Country natives Arto Monaco and Harold Fortune, Reiss developed the precursor to the modern-day theme park and since its opening, parents have been able to bring their children to an entire world of make-believe.
+It's a theme park geared towards old-timey, child-friendly fun with nursery rhyme characters and performers, pint-sized rides (most rides are tailored to little ones 48" and smaller), and is the residence of the jolly big man himself.
+It's imbued with the spirit of nostalgia and imagination; instead of bigger, faster, flashier, Santa's Workshop encourages children and parents alike to believe in laughter, peace, joy, and goodwill, and those of us who are young at heart are encouraged to "remember when".

-Santa's Workshop is a vintage amusement park in its most pure form; instead of pyrotechnics and thrills, it is made of love and belief and a beautiful example of mid-century style and holiday charm.
-If the court room delivery of letters to Santa in Miracle on 34th Street warms your heart or you can't help but forget what it was like to not believe when reading Francis Pharcellus Church's editorial on the existence of Santa, Santa's Workshop is the sweet spot of magical simplicity wrapped in holiday cheer and postmarked North Pole for children of all ages.
+Santa's Workshop is a vintage amusement park in its most pure form; instead of pyrotechnics and thrills, it is made of love, belief, and a beautiful example of mid-century style and holiday charm.
+If the courtroom delivery of letters to Santa in Miracle on 34th Street warms your heart or you can't help but forget what it was like to not believe when reading Francis Pharcellus Church's editorial on the existence of Santa, Santa's Workshop is the sweet spot of magical simplicity wrapped in holiday cheer and postmarked the North Pole for children of all ages.

 Yes, VIRGINIA, there is a Santa Claus.
 He exists as certainly as love and generosity and devotion exist, and you know that they abound and give to your life its highest beauty and joy.
 Alas! how dreary would be the world if there were no Santa Claus.
 It would be as dreary as if there were no VIRGINIAS.
 There would be no childlike faith then, no poetry, no romance to make tolerable this existence.
 We should have no enjoyment, except in sense and sight.
 The eternal light with which childhood fills the world would be extinguished.